int32-dev/fastshare/readme.md

 Currently, the only supported sharing method is cli -> cli on a local network.
 Clients will use UDP Broadcast messages to discover each other automatically, and then initiate the transfer.

+## NOTE: Versions under 1.0 are NOT compatible with eachother.
+You must use matching versions.

 ### CLI Usage:
 ```bash
 fastshare <command> <options>